MultiCraft/repixture/mods/rp_unicode_text/README.rst

 Scanline order `bottom-top` was chosen as the default to match the default scanline order of `tga_encoder` and to require users using another file format encoder to care about scanline order.
-Users of `unicode_text` that “do not care about scanline order” may see the glyphs upside down – the fault, naturally, lies with the user.
+Users of `rp_unicode_text` that “do not care about scanline order” may see the glyphs upside down – the fault, naturally, lies with the user.

 TGA is an obsolete format!
 Why write TGA files?